tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 ## Performance Balance

-* performance balance: an adjustment/tuning of the organization and architecture to compensate for the mismatch among the capabilities of the various components.
+* **Performance balance:** an adjustment/tuning of the organization and architecture to compensate for the mismatch among the capabilities of the various components.
     * Designers constantly strive to balance the throughput and processing demands of the processor components, main memory, I/O devices, and the interconnection structures.
-* The problem created by such mismatches is particularly critical at the inter- face between processor and main memory.
+* The problem created by such mismatches is particularly critical at the interface between processor and main memory.
   While processor speed has grown rapidly, the speed with which data can be transferred between main memory and the processor has lagged badly.
-* The interface between processor and main memory is the most crucial pathway in the entire computer because it is responsible for carrying a constant flow of program instructions and data between memory chips and the processor.
 * The interface between the processor and main memory is the most crucial pathway in the entire computer because it is responsible for carrying a constant flow of program instructions and data between the memory and the processor.
-* To improve performance
+* **To improve performance balance**
     * Increase the memory bus width
     * Incorporate cache on the dynamic random-access memory (DRAM)
     * Use close-to-the-processor caches